oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_file_storage_mount_target_actions_module.rst

 ..
 Description

 - Perform actions on a MountTarget resource in Oracle Cloud Infrastructure
-- For *action=change_compartment*, moves a mount target and its associated export set into a different compartment within the same tenancy.
+- For *action=change_compartment*, moves a mount target and its associated export set or share set into a different compartment within the same tenancy.
 For information about moving resources between compartments, see `Moving Resources to a Different Compartment <https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingcompartments.htm#moveRes>`_
+- For *action=validate_key_tabs*, validates keytab contents for the secret details passed on the request or validte keytab contents associated with the mount target passed in the request.
+The keytabs are deserialized, the contents are validated for compatibility and the principal, key version number and encryption type of each entry is provided as part of the response.

 ..
 Aliases